Circus Circus Las Vegas: Features

 Circus Circus has 123928 sqft of casino space, and 3,767 hotel rooms.
 When it opened, the casino originally had 19 blackjack tables, two roulette wheels, eight crap tables, and 686 slot machines.

 The front exterior of the casino originally had various features which were eventually removed.
 A 306-foot-long fountain area marked the front, and some of the fountains could shoot water four stories high, while illuminating the water in a series of colors.
 Las Vegas artist Montyne was hired to sculpt several statues, which also stood in front of Circus Circus.
 A carousel was also located in front of the casino.

 In its early years, Circus Circus included the Hippodrome showroom.
 It hosted the show Nudes in the Night, which at one point starred Babette Bardot.
+In 1970, Sarno launched Tom Jones, a topless show based on the eponymous 1963 film.
+Other shows would include Naked But Nice, Nudes Delight, and Hot Pants Sexplosion.
+The theater was soon walled off to public access and, as of 2024, has sat vacant for decades.

 In 1974, the Guinness Book of World Records named Circus Circus as the world's largest permanent circus, a distinction that it continues to hold.
 Pink coloring is used throughout the resort.
 Jo Harris was the original interior designer.
 She had previously designed Caesars Palace, and would later work with Sarno on other projects.
 The 1972 hotel tower gave the casino 409 rooms.
 Another 15-story tower was opened in April 1975, adding an additional 400 rooms, and a convention hall.
 The two original towers are connected, and are known as the Casino Tower.
 In the 1970s, the hotel included a two-story Royal Suite, which was designed by Harris and included a balcony.
 A wedding chapel, known as Chapel of the Fountain, also opened in 1975.

 The Circus Circus carousel was removed in 1976, to make room for the resort's new roadside sign, which stands 123 feet.
 The neon sign depicts a clown character known as Lucky.
-It was created by YESCO, and is one of the most-photographed signs in Las Vegas.
+It was created by YESCO and is one of the most-photographed signs in Las Vegas.
 A sportsbook opened In September 1976, but closed seven months later, as management believed that the space could be better utilized through a different purpose.

 In 1977, there were plans for an expansion, which would include a parking garage.
 The 1,000-space garage was completed in 1978, and the Circusland RV Park was added a year later.
 Circus Circus Manor, which opened in 1980, consists of five, three-story motel buildings with a total of 810 rooms.
 This brought the resort's overall total to 1,610 hotel rooms.